 (Nigella Sativa/Kalonji/Black seed oil) has been used for centuries for its unique healing properties and whole body wellness for all age groups.

 It is the richest natural source of Thymoquinone, a powerful antioxidant known for its anti-inflammatory properties.
-Research suggests that Thymoquinone actively supports: healthy immune & respiratory function, allergy relief, joint comfort and mobility, healthy heart functions, metabolism, radiant skin, lustrous hair and digestive comfort.
+Research suggests that Thymoquinone actively supports: healthy and normal immune & respiratory function, allergy relief, joint comfort and mobility, healthy heart functions, metabolism, radiant skin, lustrous hair and digestive comfort.

 The research done to date on nigella sativa explains why black seed oil has been valued for so many years for countless conditions: